 03 of 10

-The presence of contrasting veins on many heuchera varieties expands their color palette, and is in part responsible for the introduction of scores of new cultivars in recent years.
-The lime green foliage with red veins of 'Electra' offers up fun possibilities in garden design: pair it with a red wax begonia or New Guinea impatiens to accentuate the veining.
+The presence of contrasting veins on many heuchera varieties expands its color palette and is in part responsible for the introduction of scores of new cultivars in recent years.
+The lime green foliage with red veins of 'Electra' offers up fun possibilities in garden design.
+Pair it with a red wax begonia or New Guinea impatiens to accentuate the veining.

 04 of 10

-Heuchera 'Venus' is right at home in the white flower garden or moon garden.
-The silvery foliage resembles stained glass and darker veining pops when you plant 'Venus' with darker companion plants like bugbane (Cimicifuga) or purple shamrock (Oxalis).
-Keep heuchera plants like 'Venus' from experiencing frost heaving in the winter with a three-inch layer of mulch.Continue to 5 of 10 below.
+Heuchera 'Venus' is right at home in a white flower garden or moon garden.
+The silvery foliage resembles stained glass and darker veining pops when you plant 'Venus' with darker companion plants such as bugbane (Cimicifuga) or purple shamrock (Oxalis).
+Keep heuchera plants like 'Venus' from experiencing frost heaving in the winter with a 3-inch layer of mulch.Continue to 5 of 10 below.

 05 of 10

-'Caramel' coral bells brings a ray of sunshine to the garden with leaves of rust, orange and gold appearing all at once on dense mounding plants that reach 18 inches across.
-This variety performs well in hot and humid areas, serving as a ground cover, border specimen or woodland garden accent.
+'Caramel' coral bells bring a ray of sunshine to the garden with leaves of rust, orange, and gold appearing all at once on dense mounding plants that reach 18 inches across.
+This variety performs well in hot and humid areas, serving as a ground cover, border specimen, or woodland garden accent.
 Water at least once a week to prevent brown leaf margins from detracting from the plant's beauty.

 06 of 10